emmanuel-garza/emmanuel-garza.github.io/README.md

 - Add linked, google scholar, links at top
 - Create a page for each of my papers with some content
 - Publish my best presentations on google slides
-- Use [github actions](https://squidfunk.github.io/mkdocs-material/publishing-your-site/?h=#with-github-actions) to publish site, see
+- Use [github actions](https://squidfunk.github.io/mkdocs-material/publishing-your-site/?h=#with-github-actions) to publish site

 ## Links